chrisfrank/rack-reducer/README.md

 ### Cleaned up by calling Rack::Reducer as a function
 If you prefer composition to inheritance, you can call Rack::Reducer as a function instead of extending it.
-The functional style can (a) help keep your filtering logic in one file, and (b) let you use Rack::Reducer without polluting your model's methods.
+The functional style can help keep your filtering logic in one file, and let you use Rack::Reducer without polluting your model's methods.

 ```ruby
 # app/controllers/artists_controller.rb